microsoftgraph/microsoft-graph-docs-contrib/concepts/embed-teams-app-in-assignment.md

 ## Install the application in your team

 Before you can embed an application in an assignment, you need to make sure that the app is installed in your team.
-You can use the following APIs to get information about the appsinstalled in a team:
+You can use the following APIs to get information about the apps installed in a team:

 - [List apps in a team](/graph/api/team-list-installedapps): Get a list of apps installed in the specified team.
 - [Get a specific app installed in a team](/graph/api/team-get-installedapps): Get information about an app installed in the specified team.